 2. Not Writing for Your Target Audience

-Sidenote: Creating content (e.g., a how-to guide) that nobody is searching for is wasted time and effort.
+Sidenote: Creating content (e.g., a how-to guide) that nobody searches for is a wasted time and effort.
 That’s why a good keyword research strategy will help you go further and reach more people.

 3. You Don’t Know How to Do the Thing You’re Supposed to Know How to Do